Sam-Chanow/Bitcoin-IGASS/README.md

 **Specifics:** The data from each file can be loaded with ```L = torch.load('BVBPRI___.pt')```, and the data retrieved will be a 2d list where ```L[0]``` is the label, either UP or DOWN, and ```L[1]``` is a list of tensors.
 * **
 ## Model
-### Expected Data
-* **BVBPRI Dataset**: Labeled lists of tensors.
-### Learning Model
 **Classifier**

-Using a Tensorflow 2.0 Neural Network Classifier.
-(This next part is subject to change) Using 1 hidden layer and an output state of size 2.
+Tensorflow 2.0 Neural Network Classifier.

+5 Layers:

+* Input layer
+* 3 Dense layers with tanh activation
+* Output layer of size 2 with softmax activation

 **Parameters**:
-* 200 epochs
+* 60 epochs
-* Batch size of 500
 * tanh activation
+* learning rate: 0.001
+* Adam Optimizer
+* Using Keras callback, model with best validation set accuracy is saved and loaded for evaluation

 **Output**:
 * Vector of size 2, i.e. ```[0,1]```, which indicates the price went down. or the inverse which indicates the price went up.